 The remarkable state of preservation of Machu Picchu, with its superb interlacing masonry, satisfies even the most demanding visitor.
 This Inca city, comprising an upper and lower section with houses, temples, fountains, plazas, and agricultural terraces, clings to a mountain ridge, linked by scores of stairways and paths, and watered by natural springs.
 No other civilization has managed to assemble so many colossal stone blocks so seamlessly.
 Cut with stone or bronze tools, the edges of the stones were rubbed smooth until they merged together perfectly, like a jigsaw.
 Just how the Incas transported the granite they chiseled from the mountain remains a talking point for scholars today.

-This small open-fronted hut, with its spectacular view over Machu Picchu, was perfectly positioned to allow the care-taker to observe the access points to the city's south.
+This small open-fronted hut, with its spectacular view over Machu Picchu, was perfectly positioned to allow the caretaker to observe the access points to the city's south.
 The hut has been restored with a thatched roof, similar to how it would have appeared when the site was inhabited.

 The Incas harnessed a natural spring located on a steep slope to the north of Machu Picchu, building a 2,457-ft- (749-m-) long canal to bring the water down to the city.
 They channeled the water through a series of16 fountains, often referred to as the stairway of fountains.
-The water collects in fountain before going into a circular drain that delivers it to a channel leading to the next fountain.
-Each fountain featured a rectangular spout fashioned to produce a stream of water tailor-made to fill an urpu (a tall-necked, globular clay jug with a flared rim and a pointed base).
+The water collects in the fountain before going into a circular drain that delivers it to a channel leading to the next fountain.
+Each fountain featured a rectangular spout fashioned to produce a stream of water tailor-made to fill an Urpu (a tall-necked, globular clay jug with a flared rim and a pointed base).

-The entrance and exit to the m Royal Palace via a single portal M also signifies a high level of security.
+The entrance and exit to the Royal Palace via a single portal also signify a high level of security.
 Hiram Bingham believed that the room at the m front of the inner patio facing south was the Inca ruler's bedroom.
 It features 10 trapezoidal niches that would have housed significant ornaments.
 A room on the other side of the patio, with 12 niches, was thought to be the ruler's workroom.

 The Funerary Rock, with its curious engraved shapes, is located near the Hut, which provides a great view of the entire area.
 Researchers believe It may have been used as a sacrificial altar.
 Llamas, the Incas’ favorite offering, were probably sacrificed here.
 Hiram Bingham, however, suggested it was a mortuary slab on which deceased Inca nobles; were laid out in the heat and cold to mummify.
 Just above the rock lies the upper cemetery of the complex, where Bingham uncovered a significant number of tombs.

 Located on the eastern side of the Sacred Plaza, the rectangular temple comprises large polished blocks flawlessly positioned together.
 There are three walls and the open side faces the plaza.
-On the opposite side, the wall has three trapezoidal Windows, flanked by two niches During the winter solstice, the first rays from the sun would come through these Windows filling the room with light.
-At other times, there is a sweeping view on to the ruins below and across the valley.
+On the opposite side, the wall has three trapezoidal Windows, flanked by two niches.
+During the winter solstice, the first rays from the sun would come through these Windows filling the room with light.
+At other times, there is a sweeping view of the ruins below and across the valley.
 A group of stones in the center of the temple testifies to the presence of a column at some point.

 The temple earned its name from the two slabs which form the bird's stylized outspread wings and the head defined by the carved rock on the ground, Hiram Bingham tagged this area as the "prisons" during his expedition because of the dank subterranean dungeons and the niches above the building in which he believed prisoners were held and lashed.
 Modern-day historians, however, believe that the niches were in fact altars on which mummies were placed during the ceremonies that were devoted to the condor, one of the most important Inca deities.